IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 extended to accommodate other actions.
 For instance, one could have a separate action for testing the model on unseen data.

-Having structured the model as shown above, it can now be productionized, which we discuss next.
+Having structured the model as shown above, it can now be productized, which we discuss next.

 # Wrapping the model into a service